grisuno/LazyOwn/COMMANDS.md

 The function performs the following steps:

 1. Retrieves the value for `path` from `self.params`.
-2. Checks if the `path` parameter is set.
+2. Checks if the `path` parameter is assign.
 If not, it prints an error message and returns.
 3. Calls the `run_script` method to execute the `lazyown_metaextract0r.py` script with the appropriate argument.

 :param path: The file path to be processed by the script.